 – Ulrike Klein AO

-We are delighted to announce that a very special 20-minute film about last year's UKARIA 24 is now up on our YouTube channel.
-Those of you who attended Lawrence Power's weekend last year (Friday 28–Sunday 30 October 2022) will have many fond memories of the unforgettable performances.
+A very special 20-minute film about the 2022 edition of UKARIA 24 is available to watch on our YouTube channel.
+Those of you who attended Lawrence Power's weekend (Friday 28–Sunday 30 October 2022) will have many fond memories of the unforgettable performances.

-Over the past few months, the talented team from Âme productions – Jessie Rodger (filmmaker) and Brett Cox (sound designer) – have been putting the finishing touches to the film, which documents everything from the artists' arrival at UKARIA, to their subsequent performances at the Australian Chamber Orchestra's new home at Pier 2/3 in Sydney, as part of our new initiative 'UKARIA On Tour'.
+The talented team from Âme productions – Jessie Rodger (filmmaker) and Brett Cox (sound designer) – documented everything from the artists' arrival at UKARIA, to their subsequent performances at the Australian Chamber Orchestra's new home at Pier 2/3 in Sydney, as part of our initiative 'UKARIA On Tour'.
 Interviews with our Founder and Director Ulrike Klein AO, our CEO Alison Beare, and UKARIA staff are framed by live and pre-recorded performances by Lawrence Power (viola), Vilde Frang (violin), Torleif Thedéen (cello), Alessio Bax (piano), Sophie Rowell (violin), Sharon Grigoryan (cello) and Amanda Grigg (percussion).

 You'll see performances of Fauré's Piano Quartet No. 2 in G minor, Op.
 45; Luciano Berio's Naturale; Arensky's String Quartet No. 2 in A minor, Op.
 35; John Cage's Living Room Music; and Bjarne Brustad's Capriccio for Violin and Viola.
 Alessio Bax plays Couperin's beguiling Les Barricades Mystérieuses; Torleif Thedéen performs Pablo Casals's exquisite arrangement of the Catalan folksong 'Song of the Birds'; and Vilde Frang performs Tárrega's Recuerdos de la Alhambra in front of the magnificent artwork in the concert hall foyer, Seven Sisters.

-This film has been generously supported by Ulrike Klein AO.
+This film was generously supported by Ulrike Klein AO.